 - Prolonged contact with water and sun exposure

 Is your Treatment Taxane-Based?

 Apply one or two layers of nail-polish containing SILICA / SILICIUM to strengthen your nails.
-Reapply as soon as the nail-polish chips, after cleansing the nail with acetone-free nail-polish remover.
+Reapply as soon as the nail-polish chips, after cleansing the nail with nail-polish remover.